 A four hour journey from Bidar to Hyderabad by train, an eleven hour wait (with a famed biryani) and then an over-nighter saw us to the geometric centre of India, Nagpur.
 It has to be said that Nagpur is not an overly appealing city being somewhat industrial, dusty and dirty.
 Nevertheless, it was the only Test venue that fell close to our path and was to be home to the fourth and deciding Test, England miraculously being 2:1 ahead in the series.
-Par for destinations frequented only by visiting businessmen and local tourists the price of accommodation was steep; not only that but, for the money, the quality was poor indeed: 700 rp ($13) for a grubby crumbling room with just a mandi (bucket) for bathing.
+Par for destinations frequented only by visiting businessmen and local tourists, the price of accommodation was steep; not only that but, for the money, the quality was poor indeed: 700 rp ($13) for a grubby crumbling room with just a mandi (bucket) for bathing.
 Others we spoke to at the cricket were paying over 1000 rp for little better.
 Rooms listed at 400 rp were apparently all, always, taken (very possibly by us at an elevated price?) – outside of the cricket this would no doubt not be the case, but then why would you be here.
 That said, the locals were delighted to host exotic western tourists and every day – even away from the cricket ground –

 saw us posing for countless rounds of photo calls, some on a real paparazzi scale.

 Day two of the match and by 7.30 we were finishing our chai at the railway station and just about to head for the Bardi bus stand when a young lad appeared and started chatting.
 He was joined by his father; they were also headed to the match and should we go together?
 On the bus journey it materialized that the grandfather was in hospital and dad would be visiting him at some point during the day.
-However, as we queued with the masses for 100 rp day tickets at the single make-shift turnstile (five-day tickets could also be bought elsewhere for 750 rp preventing daily queues, giving access to the pavilion and its soft shaded seats, but locked away from the fervid local fans), posing for photographs and having Indian flags applied to our cheeks for free, we suddenly became his guardians for the day and off dad tootled.
+However, as we queued with the masses for 100 rp day tickets at the single make-shift turnstile (five-day tickets could also be bought elsewhere for 750 rp preventing daily queues, giving access to the pavilion and its soft shaded seats, but locked away from the fervid local fans), posed for photographs and had Indian flags applied to our cheeks for free, we suddenly became his guardians for the day and off dad tootled.
 Organization was not good and although the ground was practically empty there were no tickets available for the crowds patiently waiting.
 The teams were already out.
 Apparently, inexplicably, tickets were on their way from

 Pune?
 Then a roar; no, an England wicket hadn’t fallen – tickets had arrived/been located/the ticket guardians had finished their breakfasts...
 Still there was no movement and the game was now well under way.
 Fortuitously, a bunch of students approached us offering their spare tickets if we’d care to sit with them, which we duly, happily, did.